jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 # Let's get down to the recipes

-^ OK so let's get down to the business, talking about the fifteen ways.
+^ OK let's get down to the business.

 ---